mcfilib/filib.github.io/posts/2015-03-03-my-technology-radar.md

 I'm hoping to use Socket.IO on the client side.
-It looks like a fairly mature project and there's an Haskell implementation of the protocol [available on Hackage](https://hackage.haskell.org/package/socket-io) making it a nice fit with other technologies on this year's radar.
+It looks like a fairly mature project and there's an Haskell implementation of the protocol [available on Hackage](https://hackage.haskell.org/package/socket-io) making it a nice fit with other technologies on my radar radar.

 <http://socket.io>